• Skip to primary navigation

 If you want to be adventurous and make your own filo pastry for Pistachio Baklava, check out my Homemade Turkish Baklava Recipe to learn how to make authentic Baklava from scratch.

 • Pistachio - They are one of the most common nuts used for making baklava.
 You can substitute it with walnuts or hazelnuts.
+Try to use the finest pistachios for the best results.
 I slightly roast them in a preheated oven to 150° C (300° F) for 20 minutes before blitzing them for a more intense flavor.

-• Lemon - A few drops of lemon juice are used to prevent the syrup from crystallizing.
+• Lemon - A few drops of lemon juice prevent the syrup from crystallizing.
 Don't use too much lemon juice as it will destroy the taste of the baklava.

 Baklava is one of those desserts that has a reputation for difficulty but is actually surprisingly easy to make with a few tips and steps:

 Start with preparing the simple syrup and let it cool down while layering the filo sheets.
-Place the water and sugar in a pan and put on medium heat.
+Place the water and sugar in a medium saucepan and put on medium-high heat.

 Sugar and water placed in a pan to make simple syrup for pistachio baklava

-Stir it until the sugar dissolves, bring it to a boil, and let it gently simmer for 15 to 20 minutes.
+Stir it until the sugar dissolves, bring it to a boil, lower the heat, and let it gently simmer for 15 to 20 minutes.
 Add a few drops of lemon juice, let it simmer for a few more minutes, and then remove the pan from heat.

 the syrup is cooked until the sugar is dissolved